 Unitarian Universalists affirms the natural worth and dignity of every person and respect the interdependent web of all existence.
 They state the value of organ and tissue donation, but leave the decision to each individual.

 Organ and tissue donation is to be encouraged, assuming appropriate safeguards against hastening death and determination of death by reliable criteria.
 United Methodist recognize the life-giving benefits of organ and tissue donors by signing and carrying cards or driver’s licenses, attesting to their commitment of such organs upon their death, to those in need, as part of their ministry to others in the name of Christ, who gave his life that we might have life in its fullness.

 Science Care will make every reasonable effort to place tissue with the appropriate research institutions to be used in the specific research requested; however, no guarantees can be made as to the results that may be obtained.

 Science Care is a fee-based service organization.
-Science Care adheres to all federal and state legal requirements through the Uniform Anatomical Gift Act, which prohibits the buying and selling of human organs and tissue.
+Science Care adheres to all federal and state legal requirements.

 Science Care charges reasonable fees for services provided to the medical research and educational community for the recovery, testing, processing, preservation, final disposition, quality control, storage and transportation of human tissue.